 After graduating in 2011 with a double major in Ethnic Studies and History and a minor in Chicano Studies, Pablo A. Rangel became a master's student in the UNL Department of History.
 He is currently working on his M.A. thesis, which explores the history and images of Mexican vaqueros in Gilded Age and Progressive Era United States.

 "For me, a double major in History and Ethnic Studies allowed me to approach each discipline through the lens of the other.
 This perspective made my scholarship and education unique among a talented group of university graduates.
 Also, because the Institute for Ethnic Studies is multidisciplinary, being an Ethnic Studies major and Chicano Studies minor provided me access to a consummate group of students, staff, and faculty throughout the University.
 This wide network has been and will continue to be beneficial to me as a professional."

-Jessica Sanchez, who double-minored in Ethnic Studies and Chicano Studies and graduated in 2012, is now the event coordinator for OASIS (the Office of Academic Success and Intercultural Services) & the Jackie Gaughan Multicultural Center at UNL.
+Jessica Sanchez, who double-minored in Ethnic Studies and Chicano Studies and graduated in 2012, is now the event coordinator for OASIS (the Office of Academic Success and Intercultural Services) and the Jackie Gaughan Multicultural Center.